TLeafWolf/GameProject2/README.md

 ## NPCs & MOBs (Aaron Thomas Roberts)

-Design at least one NPCs with meaningful interactions (dialogue, item exchange, etc.).
+Design at least one NPCs with meaningful interactions (dialogue, item exchange, etc.). (done?)

 Program at least two MOBs with non-random behaviors (e.g., patrolling, attacking, reacting to the player). (done?)